 Inductive Looping Systems

-Like most other electronics in today’s world, hearing aids use Bluetooth technology to communicate wirelessly with other Bluetooth devices such as smart phones, computers, ipads, ipods, MP3 players, radios, televisions, entertainment systems, various hearing aid accessories and more.
+Like most other electronics in today’s world, hearing aids use Bluetooth technology to communicate wirelessly with other Bluetooth devices such as smartphones, computers, tablets, MP3 players, radios, televisions, entertainment systems, various hearing aid accessories, and more.

 By incorporating these helpful hearing accessories into your daily life, you can maximize the benefits of your hearing aids.
 Talk with your hearing care provider to find out which accessories will work best for your individual needs.